 Like other medieval philosophers, Aquinas’ philosophy starts with a view of the relation between faith and reason.
 For a religious believer, faith in God and scripture is of course fundamental.
 However, he argues, many basic religious truths such as God’s existence can be proven without faith and through reason alone.
 Accordingly, he proposes a view of faith and reason which he calls the twofold truth: while reason can give us some truth, other truths can only be attained through faith.
 He writes,

 The truths that we confess concerning God fall into two categories.
 Some things that are true of God are beyond all the competence of human reason, such as that God is three and one.
 There are other things to which even human reason can attain, such as the existence and unity of God, which philosophers have proved to a demonstration under the guidance of the light of natural reason.
 [Summa Contra Gentiles, 1.3]

-The first class of truths that are accessible through reason alone he calls presuppositions of faith, which include the truths that God exists and God is one.
+The first class of truths, called presuppositions of faith, are those that can be accessed through reason alone, and these include the truths that God exists and God is one.
 The second class of truths, called mysteries of faith, are accessible only through faith and involve doctrines like the Trinity, which we learn about in scripture and are central to the Christian faith in particular.
 Human reason alone cannot access these truths, he argues, since, in our present life “knowledge and understanding begins with the senses” (ibid).
-While this prevents us from knowing God’s inner nature, our senses can still give us information about creation which allows us to infer that there is a powerful and designing creator to all that we see.
+While this prevents us from knowing God’s inner nature, our senses can still give us information about creation which allows us to infer that there is a single powerful and designing creator to all that we see.

 Again, one of the things that we can know through reason alone is that God exists, and to that end Aquinas offers five ways of proving God.
 Briefly, they are these: